Kathleen Murphy (martial artist)

 Kathleen Murphy (born April 13, 1979), known as Katie Murphy, is an American martial artist.
 She is a twenty-two time World Champion in karate, a fifteen-time U.S. National Champion, and a ten-time New York State Champion.
+In 2012, Murphy was awarded "2011 Female Competitor of the Year" by Action Martial Arts magazine.

 Personal life

 Murphy was born and raised in LaGrange, New York.
 The second oldest of nine children, she started her martial arts training as a teenager in 1991.
 She earned her first black belt (Shodan) in USA Gōjū-ryū karate in 1996 (two weeks after her 17th birthday) under Sensei Thomas Maloney and Sensei Joseph Rinaldi.
 She was awarded her Fourth degree Black Belt (Yodan) from her instructors in 2010.

 She was the Head Instructor of the Unionvale, New York Martial Arts Dojo until it ceased operation in 2014.
 She earned her Ed.D. degree from Western Connecticut State University in 2014.
 Dr. Murphy and her husband David Kalish currently live in the Hudson Valley, New York.